Fedwire® Funds Services ISO® 20022 Frequently Asked Questions (revised as of January 2023)

 The Fedwire Funds Service’s ISO 20022 implementation will also include enhancements based on customer feedback, including new fields for additional persons or entities identified in payment messages, purpose codes to help explain the business purpose of funds transfers, and structured address components, including a country code.

 No, the Federal Reserve Banks are not implementing ISO 20022 messages for the Fedwire Securities Service or the FedACH Service.
-ISO 20022 messages are being implemented only for the Fedwire Funds Service.
+ISO 20022 messages are being implemented only for the Fedwire Funds Service and the FedNowSM Service.

-- How will the Federal Reserve Banks migrate Fedwire Funds Service participants to the ISO 20022 format and when is the new implementation date?
+- How will the Federal Reserve Banks migrate the Fedwire Funds Service to the ISO 20022 format and what is the implementation date?

 On June 27, 2022, the Board of Governors of the Federal Reserve System (Board) announced (Off-site) in a Federal Register notice (Off-site) that the Federal Reserve Banks will adopt the ISO 20022 message format for the Fedwire Funds Service in a single-day implementation strategy on March 10, 2025.

-- How did the Board determine the new implementation date?
+- How did the Board determine the implementation date?

 The Board determined the March 10, 2025 implementation date based on feedback received in response to the Federal Register notice (Off-site) published in October 2021.
 Such feedback included: